dmlogic/community-contributions/user-stories/As a community admin.md

 I need to post information about maintenance activity So the community has visibility

-✅ I need to receive an email whenever an offline payment is logged 👍 So I know I need to go verify
+I need to receive an email whenever an offline payment is logged So I know I need to go verify

+I need to see a summary of offline payment advice
+So I can easily reconcile